Published: June 1, 2020

-Before I knew anything about cosmetics, I showed interests in other aesthetic related occupations.
-At one point I wanted to be a dentist, interior designer, dress maker, but the most prominent one was definitely to become an architect.
+Before I knew anything about cosmetics, I showed interest in other aesthetic-related occupations.
+At one point I wanted to be a dentist, interior designer, dressmaker, but the most prominent one was definitely to become an architect.

 It’s definitely not easy being transgender, but we have come a long way in terms of medical expertise and public recognition.
-I officially came out as trans in February of 2020, whilst still being in my first year at university.
-Being a part of Sunderland helped me accept myself and come to ease with who I am, it helped me learn that everyone is different- and there isn’t anyone like me.
+I officially came out as trans in February of 2020, while still in my first year at university.
+Being a part of Sunderland helped me accept myself and come to ease with who I am, it helped me learn that everyone is different — and there isn’t anyone like me.
 Nevertheless, I felt as if I was supported through and through.
 The university environment definitely helped me become confident in who I am, and my future.

 My friends have been extremely kind and supportive, I cannot thank them enough.

-One of the many reasons I love the University of Sunderland so much, is for how accepting they are.
-From personal experiences, I can say that the University has been extremely accepting and helpful throughout my transition.
-But don’t just take my word for it, the university has an equality and diversity policy which ensures no one experiences discrimination.
+One of the many reasons I love the University of Sunderland so much is for how accepting they are.
+From personal experience, I can say that the University has been extremely accepting and helpful throughout my transition.
+But don’t just take my word for it, the university has an equality and diversity policy that ensures no one experiences discrimination.
 They also work with Stonewall to discuss the subject of equality in regard to the LBGT+ community.
-The university is further committed to tackle inequality issues with their key equality strategic themes which the university actively works on to provide an inclusive and safe environment for all staff and students.
+The University is further committed to tackling inequality issues with their key equality strategic themes which the University actively works on to provide an inclusive and safe environment for all staff and students.